-Gene Assaf is senior litigation partner in the New York and Washington, D.C., offices.
+Gene Assaf is a litigation partner in the New York and Washington, D.C., offices.
 Gene has represented clients — including AOL, BASF, Hitachi, Honeywell, Huntsman, Raytheon, SIPC, Siemens and Wyndham Worldwide — on a variety of commercial litigation, environmental and technology dispute matters before judges, juries and arbitration panels across the country.
 He also advises boards and management on risk and compliance issues.
 Over the course of nearly 30 years, Gene has served in a broad range of management roles at the Firm, including on Kirkland’s Global Executive Management Committee (2010–19), as well as on the Firm’s Finance, Administrative, Diversity, Compensation and Pro Bono Committees.
 Gene has also served on a variety of professional and pro bono boards, including for the Legal Aid Society of New York and the Litigation Reform Advisory Committee of the U.S. Chamber’s National Chamber Litigation Center.

 - Chambers USA 2018, “fantastic, very smart and stands out for client service; very good at high-level strategy and corralling different issues.”